memgraph/sng-demo/post.md

 # Conclusion

 Even though graph databases have been around for a long time they are still not a mainstream tool in software development.
-This is a shame given that many problems could be much easier tackled with their help.
-A lot of data in the modern world is better suited for graph representation and graph databases offer built-in algorithms which are highly efficient on such datasets in comparison to the standard relational paradigm.<br />
+A lot of data in the modern world is better suited for graph representation and graph databases offer built-in algorithms which are highly efficient with such datasets in comparison to the standard relational paradigm.<br />
-I hope that this tutorial can demonstrate how easy it is to use graph databases in conjuncture with other technologies.
+I hope that this tutorial can demonstrate how easy it is to use graph databases with other techonoligies.